Seventeenth National New Teacher Center Symposium

 The following sections provide guidelines for creating and submitting session proposals.

-New Teacher Center’s 2014 Symposium, entitled ‘Focusing on Great Teaching and Learning,’ is being designed as a coherent learning experience targeting three exciting opportunities for growth and innovation:
+New Teacher Center’s 2015 Symposium, entitled ‘,’ is being designed as a coherent learning experience targeting three exciting opportunities for growth and innovation:

 - Common Core State Standards